SumoLogic/sumologic-documentation/docs/integrations/webhooks/sentry.md

 <img src={useBaseUrl('img/integrations/webhooks/sentry-logo.png')} alt="Thumbnail icon" width="50"/>

 Sentry is an open-source error monitoring platform that helps developers identify, track, and resolve software issues in real-time, enhancing the stability and reliability of applications and websites.
-A webhook available in the Sentry can forward events from Sentry platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the Sentry platform to forward events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor installations, received issues, metric alerts, tracked issues, and identified errors in Sumo Logic.
 For more details, refer to the [Sentry Documentation](https://docs.sentry.io/).

 ## Event types